Cydol/DS-Project2/README.md

 The higher the colour saturation of the shown values, the higher the correlation between the 2 independant variables (one from the column **vs** another one from the row).

 Multicollinearity occurs when two or more pairs of independant variables have a high correlation with one another.
-This is bad for the linear regression model as it undermines the statistical significance of those independent variables.
+This is bad for the linear regression model as it undermines the statistical significance of those independent variables.</br></br>

 - **Creating and fine-tuning the Linear Regression Model**